 There’s some great, free, online, self paced courses, as well as instructor led courses.
 So go and take advantage of that.

 And with that, I’m going to hand it over to Steve for the about Senturus section.

 Alright!
 Thank you, Mike.
 And that was perfect timing for wrapping up your demo, because your audio was starting to fade in and out.
-So we just a tiny bit there at the end.
-As I said, perfect timing.
-So, thank you for the demo.

 Bit about additional resources that are available.
 If you visit Senturus.com, we have a wealth of information.
-We’ve been in this business for a very long time, and have slide decks from past Webinars, tips and Tricks: how to blog posts.
+We’ve been in this business for a very long time, and have slide decks from past webinars, tips and tricks: how to blog posts.

-Um, quick overview of some upcoming events, so we do continue to have a series of ongoing webinars.
+Overview of some upcoming events, so we do continue to have a series of ongoing webinars.

 So, if you’re interested in joining us again, in the weeks ahead, we have introduction to the Azure Data Platform coming up on August 18th Intro to data visualization with Python coming up at the beginning of September.

 And at the tail end of September, we’ll be covering what’s new in Cognos 11.2.3 for those of you who are Cognos shops.